Spring Break Scene Very Different In Fort Lauderdale: ‘We Don't Anticipate Any Curfews’

 FORT LAUDERDALE (CBSMiami) – While South Beach has seen chaos, the spring break scene in Fort Lauderdale has been very different.

-Despite a large number of spring breakers descending on many of the city’s popular beaches, Fort Lauderdale Mayor Dean Trantalis said, for the most part, things have been pretty smooth.READ MORE: Source: Aliex Santiesteban, Accused Of Shooting, Sexual Assault Of Boy, 12, Accidentally Shot Himself During Attack
+Despite a large number of spring breakers descending on many of the city’s popular beaches, Fort Lauderdale Mayor Dean Trantalis said, for the most part, things have been pretty smooth.READ MORE: Roads Leading To Fort Lauderdale-Hollywood International Airport Reopen After Suspicious Item Investigation

 “We don’t anticipate any curfews.
 There have been occasional arrests for people that have gotten out of hand.
-But the reality is people are very respectful and they’re very responsible and we’re happy for them,” he said “We expect to continue this trend through the middle and end of April and traditional spring break.”READ MORE: Rep. Matt Gaetz Being Investigated For Sexual Misconduct
+But the reality is people are very respectful and they’re very responsible and we’re happy for them,” he said “We expect to continue this trend through the middle and end of April and traditional spring break.”READ MORE: Good Samaritan Dies Trying To Rescue 2 People Off Miami Beach

-The mayor said as summer approaches he expects more of the same.MORE NEWS: Transportation Secretary Pete Buttigieg: ‘Florida Has A Lot On The Line In This Race Against Climate Change’
+The mayor said as summer approaches he expects more of the same.MORE NEWS: Woman Claims Man Accused Of Assaulting, Shooting 12-Year-Old Also Molested Her Daughter In Cuba

 He hopes visitors and residents will continue to follow CDC guidelines as the vaccine rollout continues.